-Child custody laws in Texas for unmarried parents are very similar to child custody laws for parents who were previously married to each other.
-However, there is one very important distinction that’s especially important for fathers.
+While the child custody laws in Texas for unmarried parents are very similar to child custody laws for parents who were previously married to each other, there are a few important differences to consider.

 When parents are married to each other, child custody laws in Texas state that paternity is assumed.
 But what if the parents are not married?
+If both parents are on the birth certificate but not married, who has custody in Texas?
 In Texas, if a child’s parents are unmarried, the mother has automatic custody rights over the child, both physical and legal.
 Meanwhile, an unmarried father has extremely limited rights, even if his name is on the birth certificate.

 What rights does an unmarried father have in Texas?

 Most people go one of two ways to establish paternity: by signing an “Acknowledgement of Paternity” (AOP) or getting a DNA test.
 A DNA test requires a cheek swab from both the father, mother, and child.
-If the mother of the child is not cooperating, the father will likely need legal help via a court order.
+If the mother of the child is not cooperating, the father will likely need legal help via a court order and might want to consider enlisting the help of an experienced custody lawyer for fathers.

 Once paternity has been established, the parents (or one parent) will want to make sure to submit a court order to establish custody rights.
 This court order is necessary for an unmarried father to have any rights over their child.